 - The Economics and Psychology of Poverty

 - Microfinance Symposium

 “Social Enterprise” comprises the issues and activities that lie at the intersection of business practice and the interests of society.
 This incorporates questions of how businesses impact society through their strategies and operations — by reducing their environmental impact, developing products to serve disadvantaged communities, supporting charities, and a myriad of other activities.
 It also includes the application of business and management principles to help a wider range of organizations — governments, nonprofits, and social ventures — to perform their best.

 Why social enterprise now?
 Management skills are increasingly recognized as prerequisite to solving many of society's social and environmental challenges.
 Companies increasingly believe that in order to be successful over the long-term, they need to be more thoughtful and strategic in considering their social impact.
 And with a scarcer supply of jobs in traditional areas, many more students are broadening their employment searches and rethinking their priorities on what’s worth devoting their lives to doing.

-Social Enterprise Program at Columbia Business School
+Tamer Center for Social Enterprise at Columbia Business School

 A decade ago, social enterprise was a small collection of like-minded students who felt largely limited to a limited range of courses and extra-curricular activities to satisfy their interests.
 Today, we represent a dominant force within the School.
 There are over a dozen course offerings focused directly on social enterprise, and a wide range of extracurricular opportunities that satisfy the many interests that students wish to pursue.
 Over 600 students are involved in our clubs, and a rapidly growing number of prospective students identify social enterprise as one of their primary interests.